stefanofa/awesome/TOPICS.md

 ## ai-app-builder

 *   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

-## artificial-intelligence

-*   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [hacksider/Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) - real time face swap and one-click video deepfake with only a single image

-*   [langchain-ai/langgraphjs](https://github.com/langchain-ai/langgraphjs) - Framework to build resilient language agents as graphs.

-*   [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

 ## bolt